 Speak to the media and the community on behalf of the Society; represent the Society in the community.

-Provides a monitoring function for contractors to do the following:
+Provide a monitoring function for contractors to do the following:

 Prepare the Board’s agenda

 Ensure appropriate committees are established; determine whether Executive Committee meetings are necessary and convene the Committee accordingly.